unteem/docs/docs/installation/quickstart.md

 #### OIDC

 Authentification in Docs is managed through Open ID Connect protocol.
-A functional Identity Provider implementing this protocol is required.
+A functional Identity Provider implementing this protocol is required.v

 For guidance, refer to our [Keycloak deploymente example](../examples/compose/keycloak/README.md)